JS-Jayasimha-Reddy/Twitter_Sentiment/README.md

 - The model can be deployed on an AWS server using EC2 instance

 ## Future Scope
-- Further changes are planned to performance and accuracy by using Deep Learning techniques
+- Further changes are planned to improve performance and accuracy by using Deep Learning techniques

 ## Sources
 Most of the code is self written.
 Some are inspired and if code snippets are directly used , respective url's are given.
 Sources include :